The J.M.K. Innovation Prize

 To dive deeper into the Prize, read our reports on previous cycles:

-- Building Pathways to Collective Power (2021) highlights trends and lessons learned from this year’s pool of proposals, as well as reflections on how the Prize has touched off social impacts far beyond the Fund.
+- Building Pathways to Collective Power (2021) highlights trends and lessons learned from our pool of proposals in 2021, as well as reflections on how the Prize has touched off social impacts far beyond the Fund.

 - Growing Grassroots Resilience (2019) features seven takeaways highlighting the resourcefulness and moxie of social innovators committed to advancing community resilience.